dannykhant/dannykhant/README.md

 # 👋 Hello World, I'm Danny!

 Welcome to my GitHub profile!
-I'm a passionate cloud data and devOps engineer with a love for creating innovative solutions.
+I'm a passionate cloud data engineer with a love for creating innovative solutions.
 Below, you'll find some information about me, and how to connect with me.

 ---